kisom/precog/c/README.md

 # precog.c

 C solution to the precog challenge problem.
+It is codenamed `voltaire`.

 ## progress

 ## TODO
 * everything

+## dependencies
+* autotools
+* libgcrypt